 The Bagel Boys specialise in traditional kettle-boiled bagels that are mixed, rolled, boiled and baked fresh every single day.
 Sink your teeth into breakfast options like the BRAT (bacon, rocket, aoli and tomato), smoked salmon with cream cheese, and blueberry with your choice of spread.

 Hidden down a graffiti-clad laneway on George St, Bean is a hidey hole in the CBD for the caffeine lovers and the 5.01pm clubbers.
 Bean use Bellissimo coffee beans to pour a mean coffee, cold brews are made onsite daily on both regular and soy milk.

 Botero, Adelaide St

 If you’re walking along Adelaide St, your nose will most likely be drawn to the heavenly aromas of Botero.
 Housed in a three-storey, renovated, heritage-listed building, settle in and start your work day with a delicious and hearty breakfast.
-Our breakfast pick is certainly the buttermilk waffles with coconut and lime butter.
+Our breakfast pick is certainly the french toast with ice cream, banana and yogurt.

 Brew, Burnett Lane

 Find a space in Brew's dimmed rustic basement to indulge in all-day breakfast with a spectacular cup of coffee.
 If you're on the run, simply grab a bagel and coffee before dashing off.

 Cawfee are pouring an organic coffee blend from The Byron Bay Coffee Company alongside an American-inspired menu that includes a classic New York-style bagel.
 Stop by for a lunch time salad (or burger), an afternoon pick-me-up-piccolo or a 5.01 glass of something stronger.